Skip to content

 The claim asks the courts to nullify permits, approvals or authorizations granted by Ontario and Canada after the claim is officially filed under 12 laws related to mining, fishery, forestry, planning, water management, and environmental oversight within the treaty territory.
 Seven are Ontario-specific laws, including the Mining Act, Planning Act, Environmental Assessment Act, and more.

-The Treaty 9 First Nations are: Aroland, Attawapiskat, Bearskin Lake, Brunswick House, Cat Lake, Chapleau Cree, Chapleau Ojibway, Constance Lake, Conseil de la Première Nation Abitibiwinni, Eabametoong, Flying Post, Fort Albany, Fort Severn, Ginoogaming, Kasabonika Lake, Kashechewan (signed as part of Fort Albany), Kingfisher, Kitchenuhmaykoosib Inninuwug, Martin Falls, Matachewan, Mattagami, Mishkeegogamang, Missanabie Cree, Moose Cree, Muskrat Dam Lake, Neskantaga, Nibinamik, North Caribou Lake, Sachigo Lake, Slate Falls Nation, Taykwa Tagamou Nation, Wahgoshig (now Apitipi Anicinapek), Wapekeka, Wawakapewin, Webequie, Weenusk (Peawanuck), and Wunnumin.
+The Treaty 9 First Nations are: Aroland, Attawapiskat, Bearskin Lake, Brunswick House, Cat Lake, Chapleau Cree, Chapleau Ojibway, Constance Lake, Conseil de la Première Nation Abitibiwinni, Eabametoong, Flying Post, Fort Albany (signed as part of Albany), Fort Severn, Ginoogaming, Kasabonika Lake, Kashechewan (signed as part of Albany), Kingfisher, Kitchenuhmaykoosib Inninuwug, Martin Falls, Matachewan, Mattagami, Mishkeegogamang, Missanabie Cree, Moose Cree, Muskrat Dam Lake, Neskantaga, Nibinamik, North Caribou Lake, Sachigo Lake, Slate Falls Nation, Taykwa Tagamou Nation, Wahgoshig (now Apitipi Anicinapek), Wapekeka, Wawakapewin, Webequie, Weenusk (Peawanuck), and Wunnumin.

 — with files from Maija Hoggett